Santoshpant23/ChatApp/README.md

 # ChatApp

+Hello Everyone,

-This is a ChatApp that i made using Socket.IO.
+This is a chat app that I made using SocketIO.
-I used node.js as a backend for making this chatting webapp.
+I used node.js as a backend for making this chatting web app.
 Anyone can use this app in their project.

 Here are some of the images of the App.